-The roles, responsibilities and composition of the FSU Animal Care and Use Committee (ACUC) are defined by both United States Department of Agriculture and the Public Health Service regulations and guidelines.
-Florida State University follows PHS policy regarding the membership of its institutional animal care and use committee.
-Individuals appointed as ACUC members must either have or gain the experience and expertise needed to assess the research facility's animal use program, animal housing and procedure facilities and the procedures used in the course of animal use in teaching and research.
+The roles, responsibilities and composition of the FSU Animal Care and Use Committee (ACUC) are defined by both the United States Department of Agriculture (USDA) Animal Welfare Act and Regulations and the Public Health Service on Humane Care and Use of Laboratory Animals.
+Individuals appointed as ACUC members must either have or receive training to assess the University’s animal use program, animal housing and procedure spaces and proposed teaching and research activities involving animals.

 Key ACUC Contacts: